guerreronz/Bike-Sharing/README.md

 ## Context

 Divvy is a bike sharing service in Chicago USA.
 This dataset contains records of individual rides taken by users of the system.
-The Divvy system has two classes of users, annual Members, and Casuals who purchase passes good for a single trip or a full day.
+The Divvy system have two classes of users, Members and Casuals who purchase passes good for a single trip or a full day.

 ## Content